sevenwwu/sevenwwu.github.io/write-ups/milestone_one_delieverable/README.md

 # Roadmap

 - Team will finish exploring dataset for trends and meaningful correlations for use in the machine learning aspect of the project.

-- Team will establish Machine Learning environment for model training, validation, testing
+- Team will establish Machine Learning environment for model training, validation, testing.

 - Team will explore different Machine Learning models like RandomForestRegression, K-NearestNeighbor, and Logistic Regression on decided features.